Our Team

 [email protected]

+I am Bryce Barrett, a Licensed Associate Professional Counselor at SkyeHelps Counseling & Wellness and working under supervision.
 I came into the counseling profession as a true ‘Wounded Healer’.
 My experience as a trauma survivor has led me to confront my suffering and come to a deep understanding of the process of healing.
 And as I’ve learned, it truly is a process!
 I’ve had moments of getting ‘stuck in the swamp’ of my own emotions and responses, and times where I’ve found my way through and into greater experiences of understanding and self-compassion.
 I’ve had to learn the hard work of finding acceptance, developing self-trust, setting boundaries, and knowing when to hold on and when to let go.

 One of my favorite quotes by Henri Nouwen states: “Our service will not be perceived as